Dealing with your skin type: Oily Prone Skins

 - Don’t use harsh soaps and cleansing wipes that strip your skin of oil.
 This leaves your skin compromised to further bacterial infection and dehydration.

-- Don’t pick and poke your acne, you will only make it spread leaving your skin oilier.
+- Don’t pick and poke your acne, you will only make it spread leaving your skin oilier and potentially with scars.

 - Avoid touching your skin regularly during the day as it can block your pores.